thekhalifa/dupeguru/README.md

 The `Makefile` is a recent addition, however.
 You might have to fallback to the legacy build scripts.

+If you're on Windows, you can build using the winmake batch script

+    > winmake bootstrap
+    > winmake build
+    > python run.py

 ### Legacy build